danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 ![cucumber vscode extension no step definition warning](../images/cucumber-vscode-extension-no-step-definition-warning.png "cucumber vscode extension no step definition warning")

-If you're using a different editor, Cucumber's [editor support page](https://cucumber.io/docs/tools/editors/) lists options for Atom, TextMate, Nova, and popular IDEs.
+If you're using a different editor, check Cucumber's [editor support page](https://cucumber.io/docs/tools/#editors) for available plugins.

 ## Continuous Integration

-To make sure your Cucumber feature tests run consistently across machines, and catch regressions automatically, it's a good idea to integrate them into Continuous Integration (CI).
-Since my project is already hosted on GitHub, I use [GitHub Actions](https://docs.github.com/en/actions) to run tests automatically whenever I push code.
+To ensure your Cucumber feature tests run consistently across different environments and automatically catch regressions, it's a good practice to include them in your Continuous Integration (CI) pipeline.
+Since my project is hosted on GitHub, I use [GitHub Actions](https://docs.github.com/en/actions) to run tests automatically on every push.

 To get started, add a workflow YAML file in your project root under `.github/workflows/` as follows: